fbdevelopercircles/open-source-edu-bot/README.md

 ## Setting up your Messenger App

 > **requirements**:
->- **Facebook Page:**  Open-source-edu-bot will be only available for integration on a Facebook Page and not on your personal profile page.
+>- **Facebook Page:**  Open-source-edu-bot will only be available for integration on a Facebook Page and not on your personal profile page.
 To create a new page, visit https://www.facebook.com/pages/create .You can create a test page or a page with any suitable name.
 >- **Facebook Developer Account:**  Required to create new apps, which are the core of any Facebook integration.
 You can register as a developer by going to the [Facebook Developers website](https://developers.facebook.com/) and clicking the "Get Started" button.
->- **Facebook App:** The Facebook app contains settings for your app like access tokens which are required in the .env file.
-To create a new app visit https://developers.facebook.com/ and click on **Add New App**
+>- **Facebook App:** The Facebook app contains settings for your app like access tokens, which are required in the .env file.
+To create a new app, visit https://developers.facebook.com/ and click on **Add New App**

 Now let's collect all tokens required for adapting your .env file.

-1. App_ID: Go to your app dashboard and then to Basic Settings, and now save your App_ID . \
+1. App_ID: Go to your App dashboard and then to Basic Settings, and now save your App_ID . \
-You can also find your app [here](https://developers.facebook.com/apps/)
+You can also find your App [here](https://developers.facebook.com/apps/)

-2. APP_SECRET: Go to your app dashboard and then to Basic Settings, click on Show, enter your password and now save your APP_SECRET .
+2. APP_SECRET: Go to your App dashboard and then to Basic Settings, click on Show, enter your password and now save your APP_SECRET.

 3. PAGE_ID: Go to your app Dashboard.
-Under Add Product find Messenger and click Set Up.\
+Under Add Product, find Messenger and click Set Up.\
-Now you should be in the app Messenger Settings .
+Now you should be in the app Messenger Settings.
-Under Access Tokens, click on Add or Remove Page button and link your Facebook Page to your Messenger App. \
+Under Access Tokens, click on the Add or Remove Page button and link your Facebook Page to your Messenger App. \
-Now save your PAGE_ID which is displayed below your Page name under Access Tokens.
+Now save your PAGE_ID, which is displayed below your Page name under Access Tokens.

-4. FB_PAGE_TOKEN: After completing Step 3, click on Generate Token button and now save your FB_PAGE_TOKEN.
+4. FB_PAGE_TOKEN: After completing Step 3, click on the Generate Token button and now save your FB_PAGE_TOKEN.

 ## Testing the chatbot